Concept Gradient: Concept-based Interpretation Without Linear Assumption: Example for demonstrating different CG calculation methods

 \section{Example for demonstrating different CG calculation methods}

 We use a simple toy example to explain the difference between option 1 and 2.
 Assume $y=x_0+x_1$ and two concepts $c_0=x_0, c_1 = x_0+0.1x_1$.
-Since these relationships are all linear, concept gradient will be invariant to reference points.
+Since these relationships are all linear, concept gradients will be invariant to reference points.
 The results computed by option 1 and 2 are

-At the first glance, it is weird why the contribution of $c_0$ is negative to $y$ with option 2.
+At the first glance, it might be counterintuitive as to why the contribution of $c_0$ is negative to $y$ with option 2.
 But in fact there exists a unique function $y=-9c_0+10c_1$ mapping $c$ to $y$ (when jointly considering two concepts), which leads to negative contribution of $c_0$.
 This shows that when considering two concepts together as a joint function, the gradient is trying to capture the effect of one concept with respect to others, which may be non-intuitive to human.